-Although Santel was in Hackenschmidt’s camp, this is still considered a false rumor that later gained momentum and was taken as truth by many.
+Although Santel was in Hackenschmidt’s camp, this is still considered a false rumor that gained momentum and was taken as truth by many.

 This would’ve been similar to Verne Gagne allegedly offering the Iron Sheik $100,000 in 1983 to break Hulk Hogan’s leg.

 With a promised $11,000 ($309,220 in today’s money), Hackenschmidt fought.